Xenopsd

 2. create a Xen domain

 The VM_create micro-op calls the VM.create function in the backend.
-In the classic Xenopsd backend the VM.create_exn function must
+In the classic Xenopsd backend, the VM.create_exn function must

 1. check if we’re creating a domain for a fresh VM or resuming an existing one: if it’s a resume then the domain configuration stored in the VmExtra database table must be used